 Students are strongly encouraged to utilize these support services as they will help you to be successful in your academic career.

-The College offers students free access to the fitness center located on campus.
+Health and Well-being – The University offers students free access to the fitness center located on campus.
 The center offers a range of equipment designed to provide a full workout.
 There is a gymnasium available for light sport activities.
 Blue Quills is proud to announce a newly created walking path and healing garden intended as a quiet place for reflection, connection to the land and gentle exercise.